 – The Costa Rican government is very unconcerned about the opening of gambling facilities as long as $5000 is paid for the license and annually.
 So, opening a gambling facility in Costa Rica is simply easy.

-– Costa Rica has a defined tax system for gambling facilities, which states that casinos and gaming parlours must pay 10 percent of their net profits.
+– Costa Rica has a defined tax system for gambling facilities, which states that casinos and gaming parlours must pay 10% of their net profits.
 Betting call centres, on the other hand, have to pay their tax according to the number of employees.

 – Betting call centres with 50 or lesser employees have to pay ¢20.5 million (57 times a basic salary).
 Betting call centres with 51 to 99 employees have to pay ¢30.6 million (85 times a basic salary).
 Betting call centres with 100 or more employees have to pay ¢40.6 million (113 times a basic salary).

-– In August 2010, Costa Rica declared they were increasing the tax from 10 percent to 15 percent.
+– In August 2010, Costa Rica declared they were increasing the tax from 10% to 15%.
 Accordingly, no press release has been released to follow that release.

 – More than 3,000 employees were put at risk of losing their jobs when Costa Rica regulated casinos to run only from 6 PM to 2 AM.
 The rule made it illegal to offer gamblers free alcoholic beverages.
 Also, casinos must stay clear of the street and be absent in hotels with rooms up to 60.
 That rule became effective in 2008.